XavierElon/v4/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I am a Computer Sciennce and Electrical Engineering Student seeking a fulltime position in the tech or aerospace field.
+I am a Computer Sciennce graduate and Electrical Engineering Student seeking a fulltime position in the tech or aerospace field.